Health and appearance of Michael Jackson: Skin color

 Jackson's skin had been medium-brown during his youth, but from the mid-1980s, it gradually grew paler.
 The change drew widespread media coverage, including speculation that he had been bleaching his skin.
 Jackson's dermatologist, Arnold Klein, said he observed in 1983 that Jackson had vitiligo, a condition characterized by patches of the skin losing their pigment.
 He also identified discoid lupus erythematosus in Jackson.
 He diagnosed Jackson with lupus that year, and with vitiligo in 1986.

 Vitiligo's drastic effects on the body can cause psychological distress.
-Jackson used fair-colored makeup, and possibly skin-bleaching prescription creams, to cover up the uneven blotches of color caused by the illness.
-The creams would have further lightened his skin, and, with the application of makeup, he could appear very pale.
+Jackson used fair-colored makeup and skin-bleaching prescription creams to cover up the uneven blotches of color caused by the illness.
+The creams further lightened his skin, and, with the application of makeup, he could appear very pale.
 The cause of vitiligo is unknown, but it is believed to be due to genetic susceptibility triggered by an environmental factor such that an autoimmune disease occurs.
 When Jackson was diagnosed with vitiligo in the mid-1980s, he started to learn more about the disease.
 He would often call his dermatologist's nurse and future wife Debbie Rowe to get medical information as well as emotional support.

+In his 2005 driver's license photo, Jackson didn't wear makeup, marking a rare instance where his vitiligo was clearly visible.

 Jackson's physical changes gained widespread media coverage and provoked criticism from the public.
 Some African-American psychologists argued Jackson was "a lousy role model for black youth": A member of the Association of Black Psychologists, Dennis Chestnut, said Jackson had given "black youth a feeling that they can achieve," but might encourage them to believe they had to be esoteric and idiosyncratic to be successful, while Halford Fairchild, another member of the aforementioned organization, said Jackson and other African-American celebrities would try "to look more like white people in order to get in films and on television."
 Jackson also was confronted with the reaction of the people around him.
 Filmmaker John Landis, who directed two music videos for Jackson, said when Jackson showed him his bleached chest, Landis told him the doctor who had done it was a criminal.